 Also the intention of this site is to give a very basic insight into Sufi Healing.
 This will be beneficial to people who are considering the Sufi Healing treatment for various Ailments they may have regardless of Race, Religion or Gender.

 Radiya’llaahu ‘anh – (RA)

-"May Allaah be well pleased with him!"
-This benediction is the one customarily pronounced–and spelled out–in writing after mentioning the name of a Companion of the Prophet (Allaah bless him and give him peace).
+“May Allah be well pleased with him!”
+This benediction is the one customarily pronounced–and spelt out–in writing after mentioning the name of a Companion of the Prophet (Allaah bless him and give him peace).

 Saint Hazrat Khwaja Moinuddin Chishty (R.A.) popularly known as Hazrat Khwaja Gharib Nawaz (R.A.)
 (Translation: Benefactor of the Poor), Also known as Sultan-ul-Hind (Translation: Ruler of India).

 Khwaja Gharib Nawaz Sahib, was born in 1142 A.D. in Sijistan (Iran).
 His paternal genealogy is related to Hazrat Imam Hussain (A.S.) and that of his maternal to Hazrat Imam Hassan (A.S.) and thus he was a Sayed, a direct descendant of Prophet Hazrat Mohammad (Peace be upon them).